KillyMXI/FsiOddityDemo/readme.md

 ### Referencing a dll

 Added `B.DllTests` project to do the same while referencing dll instead of fsproj.
-This works too, but after small fix.
+This works too, after a small fix.

-I added the dll reference using [DCE](https://marketplace.visualstudio.com/items?itemName=kishoreithadi.dotnet-core-essentials) Add DLL Reference feature.
+I added the dll reference using [DCE](https://marketplace.visualstudio.com/items?itemName=kishoreithadi.dotnet-core-essentials) "Add DLL Reference" feature.
 The reference in the fsproj file looked like this:

 ```xml
     <ItemGroup>